neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/gitHub-and-markdown.md

 ## Markdown

-Markdown is a plain text formatting syntax.
-It makes writing formatted text (bold headlines, blockquotes, lists, etc.) much easier.
-You can get nicely formatted results by writing Markdown only instead of using a program like Word.
-You can view the formatted result of your Markdown in your Code Editor.
-It is also used by many tools and websites like GitHub or Slack.
-It uses specific characters to display parts of the text in a certain way.
+The Markdown syntax allows writing formatted text (headlines, blockquotes, lists, etc.) that can be stored plain text.
+It is used by tools and websites like GitHub or Slack.
+It uses specific characters to format parts of the text in a certain way.

 ### Markdown Examples